Trunkie-251/Reymaland-lore-cache/Lore/MAJOR RACES/SZZARA_ Warriors and Hedonists/Szzara.md

 Before the Cataclysm, Szzara Matriarchs had their claws sunk into almost the entirety of human civilization, their various 'clans' serving as the 'true' de-facto superpowers of earth.
 A shadow government of sorts.

-Nowadays the Szzara are the (of the empire), and due
+Nowadays the Szzara are the (of the empire), and no longer are in hiding.
+Humanity and the lizards are now forced to rely on one-another.

 ### Physiology: